 - If PebblesPC is running, are you trying to connect using a USB?
 See

-I can't seem to get the Infrared connection to work.
+- I can't seem to get the Serial connection to work.
 What do I do?

 - Be sure that the connection option on your handheld is set to "Serial".

 See how to connect the PDA to the PC.

 - Are you sure that the cable or cradle is plugged into a serial port of

 - Have you made sure that PebblesPC is listening to that port?
 See instructions

 above for adding ports to PebblesPC using the "Add Port..." button.

 Usually the serial ports on computers are com 1 and com 2.